Water meters record the water used by a property. If you are connected to Council's town water supply you must have a water meter.

 Council will attempt to notify the owner at the time of replacement and advise that a new meter has been installed.
 A mutually acceptable time will be negotiated with commercial customers for the replacement of meters.

-Water meters connected to Council’s water supply can be enclosed in a durable box fitted with a lock and key, approved by Council.
+Water meters connected to Council’s town water supply can be enclosed in a durable box and fitted with a lock and key, approved by Council.
 The owner must provide a key to Council immediately after the meter or box is installed.
-If the property owner wishes to have a lockable meter valve installed, Council will carry out this work.
+If the property owner wishes to have a lockable meter valve installed, Council will carry out this work, however fees may apply.

 If you would like to relocate your water meter, you may request a quote from Council to carry out this work at the meter owner's cost.